-Not only can a colony of honey bees living in the wall be unsightly due to the honey stains but it can also be very dangerous as it can cause damage and attract other unwanted insects when the honey and wax soaks into the wooden supports.
-Honey bee hives become especially dangerous if someone treats the bees but doesn’t remove the honeycomb.
+Not only can a colony of honey bees living in the wall be unsightly due to the honey stains but it can also be very dangerous as it can cause damage and attract unwanted wildlife and insects such as rats, mice, squirrels, ants, roaches, and moths.
+Honey can also soak into the wooden supports.
+Honey bee hives become especially dangerous if someone treats them with insecticide.
+Honey bee colines are particularly strong and often times the insecticide used doesn’t work.
 Some honey bee hives are very aggressive and will chase and sting anyone who comes near the hive.
 The larger the hive becomes the more likely you are to experience major problems, which is why you should seek out bee removal as soon as possible.

 Honey bee hives are constantly growing.
 Once the current hive becomes too crowded they will start searching for a new hive to expand.
 This is called swarming.
 A large group of the hive and the queen will set out on their own.
 First, they send out scout bees.
 Scout bees are honey bees that are tasked with finding a newer more suitable hive.
 They will search for a gap or crack around the structure that is suitable for entry.
 They will enter the gap or crack in hopes that it opens into a much larger more suitable space.
 Often this larger space could be a wall void, a soffit, or an attic.
 If the space is suitable, the scout bee will return to the swarm and the swarm will quickly move into the new hive site and start working.
 Honey bees create comb in which they use to produce larvae which will very quickly result in adult bees.
 They will also use the comb to store their honey in which they use for food.
 Honey bees will typically build out their comb to whatever size space is available.
 The hive will continue to grow.